 If you have a custom POS view, add your new price to your Custom POS view to ensure staff can easily access it.

-Update the price from the Products Page or the Passes page, depending what type of price you are updating.
+Update the price from the Products Page or the Passes page, depending on what type of product price you are updating.

 Simply go to your product and click Create price button.